(formerly known as Polyura sempronius)

 Underneath, the wings are predominatly cream and brown, with orange and rusty brown markings.

 The adult butterflies are attracted to fermenting juice such as rotting fruit or sap.
 When they feed on this, they often become intoxicated and easy to capture.

-The eggs are pale green and spherical with a diameter of about 2 mm.
-They are laid singly on the foodplant.
+The eggs are initially pale green and spherical with a flat top, and a diameter of about 2 mm.
+They become yellow and develop dark markings as hatching approaches.
+They are laid singly on a foodplant.

-The species is known across Australia.
-It seems to be a species that prefers a tropical or subtropical climate, but sometimes is found in further south, including:
+The species seems to prefer a tropical or subtropical climate, but sometimes is found further south, so has been found in: